 Welcome to Esoteric Science

 Hello and welcome to the Esoteric Science website, where you can open your mind to a different way of thinking and your heart to a different way of being.
-The website has been expanded to include psychological healing, personal development and spiritual growth, which coincides with the release of my new book Awakening to Wholeness.
+The website has been expanded to include psychological healing, personal development and spiritual growth, which coincides with the release of my second book Awakening to Wholeness.
 I hope the website and books spark your interest and inspire your life.

 The Science of Spirituality